 First Aid and Administering Medication

 If your child has an accident or is taken ill during the school day, we may need to contact a parent/carer.
-Please do keep the school office informed of any changes to your contact number.
-If your child has a chronic health condition, please inform and discuss this with either Melissa Jones or Suzanne Norman, our school administrators.
+Please do keep the school office informed of any changes to your contact numbers.
+If your child has a chronic health condition, please inform and discuss this with either Melissa Jones (Family Liaison Officer) or Debbie Pelosi (School Administrator).

 Please note – Unless prescribed by a doctor, the school will not administer medication containing Ibuprofen or throat lozenges and cough sweets.